 Dr. Balcer is professor and vice chair of the Department of Neurology at NYU Langone.
-She has advanced training in neuro-ophthalmology and a master’s degree in clinical epidemiology from the University of Pennsylvania.
-Her research has been published in dozens of medical journals, including Neurology, Journal of Neuro-Ophthalmology, and the Journal of Neurology, Neurosurgery, and Psychiatry.View Full Profile
+She has advanced training in neuro-ophthalmology and a Master’s degree in clinical epidemiology from the University of Pennsylvania.
+Her research has been published in dozens of medical journals, including Neurology, Journal of Neuro-Ophthalmology, and the Journal of Neurology, Neurosurgery, & Psychiatry.View Full Profile

 Dennis A. Cardone, DO

-Dr. Cardone is a fellowship-trained and board-certified specialist in pediatric and adult sports medicine.
+Dr. Cardone is associate professor in the Department of Orthopaedic Surgery and chief of the Division of Primary Care Sports Medicine.
+He is a fellowship-trained and board certified specialist in pediatric and adult sports medicine.
 He is chief medical officer for the Public Schools Athletic League, which manages sports competition for the New York City Department of Education.
-He is also team physician for New York University and Long Island University.View Full Profile
+He is also head team physician for the New York University and Long Island University athletic programs.View Full Profile

 Steven R. Flanagan, MD